Shopify themes overview

 The most common theme-related task for developers is theme customization, where an existing theme is altered to meet a merchant’s needs.
 Customization jobs range from minor tweaks to major overhauls.

-You can apply to become a Shopify expert so that you can offer theme customization services through the Shopify Experts Marketplace.
+You can apply to offer theme customization services through the Shopify Partner Directory.

 Building bespoke themes and storesAnchor link to section titled "Building bespoke themes and stores"